holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

 ## Exercise

-To finish this exercise add the attributes to the structs.
+To finish this exercise, add the attributes to the struct.

 <inline-notification type="tip" title="Exercise">

-1. Add `#[derive(Serialize, Deserialize, Debug)]` on top of the 2 structs.
+1. Add `#[derive(Serialize, Deserialize, Debug)]` on top of the struct.
 2. Compile and test your code: `cd tests && npm install && npm test`.
 3. Inspect the error.
 </inline-notification>

+Again you should the following error, indicating that the zome function `say_greeting` we're trying to call doesn't exist:

+<pre style="background-color:black;color:white">tryorama] <strong><span style="color:#CC0000">error</span></strong>: Test error: {
+  type: &apos;error&apos;,
+  data: {
+    type: &apos;ribosome_error&apos;,
+    data: &quot;Attempted to call a zome function that doesn&apos;t exist: Zome: exercise Fn say_greeting&quot;
+  }
+}
+not ok 1 Test threw an exception.
+See output for details.</pre>

-## Agent info
+### Agent info

-The `hello_world` and `say_my_name` are very simple toy functions.
-In `get_agent_id` on the other hand you call a real hdk function [`agent_info()`](https://docs.rs/hdk/0.0.100/hdk/info/fn.agent_info.html).
+`hello_world` is a very simple toy function.
+In `get_agent_info` on the other hand you call a real hdk function [`agent_info()`](https://docs.rs/hdk/0.0.100/hdk/info/fn.agent_info.html).
 AgentInfo is the current agent’s original pubkey/address that they joined the network with and their most recent pubkey/address.
-Your agent info or [Agent ID](https://developer.holochain.org/docs/glossary/#agent-id) is one of the four genesis events that are created add the beginning of your [source-chain](/concepts/source-chain/) by the [subconscious](/developers/basic/source-chain/#subconscious) part of your holochain application.
-When you install a holochain app an Agent ID is created.
-When a DNA, composed of one or more zomes, is instantiated and Agent ID is created they form a [cell](https://developer.holochain.org/docs/glossary/#cell).
+Your agent info or [Agent ID](https://developer.holochain.org/docs/glossary/#agent-id) is one of the four genesis events that are created at the beginning of your [source-chain](/concepts/source-chain/) by the [subconscious](/developers/basic/source-chain/#subconscious) part of your Holochain application.
+When you install a Holochain app, an Agent ID is created.
+When a DNA, composed of one or more zomes, is instantiated and an Agent ID is created, they form a [cell](https://developer.holochain.org/docs/glossary/#cell).
 Zomes, DNA, cells might sound confusing at first.
-Stick with it because the design principles of holochain are deeply rooted in nature.
-And everything in nature that is slow and consumes too much power, does not survive ...
+Stick with it because the design principles of Holochain are deeply rooted in nature.
+And everything in nature that is slow and consumes too much power does not survive...

+## Exercise

 So now it is up to you to finish this exercise.
 Add all the things we just explained to your code, and try building your zome and running the test.
 You only need to add a few lines in this first exercise, but know that when the test succeeds, you:

 - made your first zome module in Rust
 - compiled your zome into a DNA in WASM, a state of the art binary format
-- ran a test script, written in Typescript, executed in Nodejs
+- ran a test script, written in TypeScript, executed in Node.js
-- initiated an actual real holochain conductor
+- initiated an actual real Holochain conductor
-- which instantiated your DNA into a real, actual Holochain cell
+- which instantiated your DNA into a real actual Holochain cell
-- and executed a test script that asked your cell to make a real entry with the words "Hello, World!"
+- and executed a test script that asked your cell to return the words "Hello Holochain"

 You will in fact have created your very first decentralized, agent centric, boundary pushing Holochain app.
 A real hApp!

 <inline-notification type="tip" title="Exercise">

 1. Go to the `developer-exercises`.
-2. Enter the nix-shell: `nix-shell`.
+2. Enter the nix-shell by running: `nix-shell`
-   _you should run this in the folder containing the default.nix file_
+   _You should run this in the folder containing the default.nix file_.
-   _starting the nix-shell for the very first time might take a long time, somewhere between 20 to 80 minutes, after that it will take just a few seconds_
-3. Go to folder with the exercise `basic/0.zome-functions/exercise`.
+3. Go to the folder with the exercise `basic/0.zome-functions/exercise`.
 4. Inside `zome/exercise/src/lib.rs`:
    - Import the HDK library and functions.
    - Add the `#[hdk_extern]` macro in the necessary functions.
+   - Add `#[derive(Serialize, Deserialize, Debug)]` on top of the struct.
 5. Compile and test your code: `cd tests && npm install && npm test`.
 6. Don't stop until the test runs green.